ZwenAusZwota/ClubCore/README.md

 🧩 ClubCore – Modular Club Management System

-CluCore is a lightweight and extensible management platform for clubs and associations.
+ClubCore is a lightweight and extensible management platform for clubs and associations.
 It combines a simple, responsive frontend with a powerful, modular backend – inspired by the WordPress architecture with support for themes and plugins.

 ✨ Features
 Quick access to core functions (members, tasks, calendar, and more)